ErtanEnsar/Full-Stack-Website/README.md

-#Django full stack Website
+# Django Full Stack website

-#A full stack website built in Django using postgres
+A full stack website built using Django and PostgreSQL.